 When do I pay a deductible?

-You’ll need to pay it whenever you file a claim with your insurance company.
-This happens when a disaster strikes your rental unit and causes damage.
-Most of the time, renters claims are for your personal belongings.
-You may also have to file a claim if you or your family cause damage.
+You’ll need to pay your deductible whenever you file a claim with your insurer.
+This happens when a disaster strikes your rented apartment or home.
+Most of the time, renters insurance claims are for your personal belongings.
+You may also have to file one if you or your family cause damage.

 Is it better to have a high or low renters deductible?

 This depends on your situation.
-There are reasons to do both.
-Setting a higher deductible means you’ll pay less for renters insurance.
+There are good argument for having both a low or high deductible.
+Setting it higher means you’ll pay less for your renters insurance premium.
 But it also puts you on the hook for paying more money out-of-pocket if a disaster hits.
 Only do this if you can afford to pay for it.